tfgg/yournextmep/_candidates/eu2014/libdem/christian-vassie.md

 person: christian-vassie
 region: north-east
 party: libdem
-title: North East - Liberal Democrats - Christian Vassie
+title: Christian Vassie is running for MEP in North East for the Liberal Democrats
 incumbent: false
 ---